 Every year, Kingsdale celebrates Safer Internet Week with a range of activities designed to help our young people stay safe online.

-Our full programme of activities for 2020 Safer Internet Day on Tuesday 11th February can be accessed from the link below.
+Our full programme of activities for 2022 Safer Internet Day on Tuesday 8th February 2022 will be published here shortly.

 Should parents have any concerns about their child, or any other child in relation to E-Safety, or any other safeguarding matter, they should contact our E-Safety lead Mr O Fatodu, or our Safeguarding Lead, Ms Matheson via email firstname.lastname@example.org or telephone 0208 670 7575 who will be more than happy to assist you with your concern or question.